 Private and Business data is affected

-While message warn that “Your personal files are encrypted”, the ransomware actually does not discriminate the files nature.
+While message warns that “Your personal files are encrypted”, the ransomware actually does not discriminate the files nature.
 Any type of data – personal and business can get encrypted and held hostage.
 Data that is stored on your local desktop and storage devices such as USB flash drives, external drives and mapped network drives, connected to your computer will be vulnerable to these attacks.

 Targeting Microsoft users, CryptoLocker’s recent reappearance had taken more unsuspecting users’ data hostage now in 2015, according to recent news postings, including Unbreakable computer virus makes Australian users pay ransom and Infecting and Collecting: Hackers on the Rise.